 Nicol: There’s a very strong S&M vibe here.

-Out on location, the Mentiads and Zanak’s security forces are engaged in a one-sided battle.
+The Mentiads and Zanak’s security forces are engaged in a one-sided battle.

-The Captain continues to browbeat Mr Fibuli.
+The Captain continues to berate Mr Fibuli.

 Sue: That was a terrible cliffhanger.
 They had two goes at it and it still didn’t work.